 [Historical Note: The Board had resolved, since 2006-7, to contract separately with Paul to perform some of the duties which might be expected of an executive director, with a title of 'Professional Adviser to the Board'.
 His role, duties and priorities have been annually determined by the Board, including taking a leading role in national networking and policy lobby activity, preparing draft business plans, communicating with the membership, organising the Task Groups, implementing elements of the business plans and reporting to the Board on progress with those plans.
-This contractual arrangement is reviewed annually by the Board in setting its business plan for the coming financial year, and has been renewed for the business plan year 2013-14 using the title of 'Executive Director' as was first agreed from 1.4.2012].
+This contractual arrangement is reviewed annually by the Board in setting its business plan for the coming financial year, and as set out above Steve Stewart will take on this role from October as part of the business plan for the year 2014-15 continuing the practice of using the title of 'Executive Director' as was first agreed from 1.4.2012].

-Figure 1: DIRECTORS OF CAREERS ENGLAND 2003-2013
+Figure 1: DIRECTORS OF CAREERS ENGLAND 2003-2014